mmuratarat/mmuratarat.github.io/_pages/faq.md

 **Additional remarks...**

-Python has a `deque` (pronounced 'deck') library that provides a sequence with efficient methods to work as a stack or a queue. `deque` is short for Double Ended Queue - a generalized queue that can get the first or last element that's stored:
+Python has a `deque` (pronounced 'deck') library that provides a sequence with efficient methods to work as a stack or a queue. `deque` is short for Double Ended Queue - a generalized queue that can get the first or last element that's stored.
+It has two ends, a front and a rear.
+What makes a deque different is the unrestrictive nature of adding and removing items.
+New items can be added at either the front or the rear.
+Likewise, existing items can be removed from either end.
+In a sense, this hybrid linear structure provides all the capabilities of stacks and queues in a single data structure.

 {% highlight python %}
 from collections import deque